The Lady with Worms Crawling Out of Her Skin – An Unusual Case

-The Case of A Lady with Worms Crawling Out of Her Skin
+The Case of the Lady with Worms Crawling Out of Her Skin

-She was a blond from Las Vegas, thus, probably not unusual.
-She had brought herself to the big renowned medical center on the coast for help.
-After seeing several doctors in Las Vegas and not getting satisfactory answers, she saw a few in Reno.
-Having the feeling that she was being dismissed as some kind of nut, but really distressed about her condition, she came to the large regional referral clinic where our CEO was a Division Head in the Department of Medicine.
-The referral desk didn’t know quite what to do with her, so they scheduled her into the General Internal Medicine Clinic.
+She was a blond from Las Vegas.
+One could envision her strolling the Las Vegas Strip in the evening, dressed to the nines and out on the town.
+She had finally, in desperation, brought herself to the big renowned medical center on the coast for help.
+After seeing several physicians in Las Vegas and not getting an answer much less a treatment, she saw a few more physicians in Reno.
+Having the feeling that she was being dismissed as some kind of nut, but really distressed about these worms that occasionally crawled out of her skin, she traveled to the large regional referral clinic where our CEO was a Division Head in the Department of Medicine.
+Given her complaint, the main front lobby referral desk didn’t quite know what to do with her, so as a starting point they scheduled her into the General Internal Medicine Clinic.

 The Start of Any Medical Visit – The Chief Complaint

-And so it was that the lady presented herself at the check-in desk for Internal Medicine.
-The referral form in her hand listed the Chief Complaint as, “Worms crawling out of my skin.”
-It was an unusual chief complaint that startled the front desk admin.
-She asked the lady to have a seat and quickly scooted back to the medical area to ask if this patient was in the right place and, if so, with which doctor she should schedule her.
-The general opinion of the medical professionals there was to slot the woman into the next open exam room, just like any other patient.
-About 15 minutes later an exam room opened up for a next person, was cleaned and readied.
-The woman was escorted from the waiting room to the exam room.
+So, our story continues with our lady at the check-in desk for the General Internal Medicine Clinic.
+The referral form in her hand from the front lobby referral desk listed her Chief Complaint as, “Worms crawling out of my skin.”
+It was an unusual enough chief complaint that it startled the front desk administrative assistant.
+She asked the lady to have a seat and quickly scooted back to a group of doctors to ask if this patient was in the right place and, if so, with which doctor she should schedule her.
+The general opinion of the medical professionals was to slot the woman into the next open exam room, just like any other patient.
+About 15 minutes later an exam room, cleaned and readied, opened up for a next person.
+Our Las Vegas lady was escorted from the waiting room to the exam room.

 The Dilemma of the Negative Medical Exam